EDLLT/amazingmarvin-browserextension/README.md

 To load the extension, go to the extensions page in your browser.
 For Chrome, you can go to `chrome://extensions/` and for Edge, you can go to `edge://extensions/`.
-Once you're there, click on the "Load unpacked" button and select the `dist/dev` folder from the project.
+Once you're there, click on the "Load unpacked" button and select the `out/prod` folder from the project.
 If you don't see the "Load unpacked" button, be sure to toggle "Developer mode".

-In Firefox, open `about:debugging#/runtime/this-firefox` and click "Load Temporary Add-On..." and select the `dist_ff` folder from the project.
+In Firefox, open `about:debugging#/runtime/this-firefox` and click "Load Temporary Add-On..." and select the `out/ff` folder from the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>